qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

 To open the attribute table for a vector layer, make the layer active by clicking on it in the map legend area.
-Then, from the main :menuselection:`Layer` menu, choose |mActionOpenTable| :menuselection:`Open Attribute Table`.
+Then, from the main :menuselection:`Layer` menu, choose |openTable| :menuselection:`Open Attribute Table`.
 It is also possible to right click on the layer and choose
-|mActionOpenTable| :menuselection:`Open Attribute Table` from the drop-down menu,
+|openTable| :menuselection:`Open Attribute Table` from the drop-down menu,
-and to click on the |mActionOpenTable| :guilabel:`Open Attribute Table` button in the Attributes toolbar.
+and to click on the |openTable| :guilabel:`Open Attribute Table` button in the Attributes toolbar.

 This will open a new window that displays the feature attributes for the